Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Format converter.md

 Format converter is a [[Standarderweiterungen|core plugin]] that lets you convert Markdown from other applications to Obsidian format.
 It also allows you to convert certain [[Eigenschaften]] to new required formats.

 > [!warning]
-> Format converter converts your entire vault based on your settings. [[Back up your Obsidian files]] before you perform the conversion.
+> Format converter converts your entire vault based on your settings. [[Sichere deine Obsidian-Dateien]] before you perform the conversion.

 To convert all notes in your vault: